 Creativity is Our Tradition

-The Institute of American Indian and Alaska Native Culture and Arts Development (IAIA), is one of 36 tribal colleges located in the United States.
-IAIA is a member of the American Indian Higher Education Consortium, and is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC) and is an accredited institutional member of the the National Association of Schools of Art and Design (NASAD).
+The Institute of American Indian and Alaska Native Culture and Arts Development (IAIA), is one of 37 tribal colleges located in the United States.
+IAIA is a member of the American Indian Higher Education Consortium; is accredited by the Higher Learning Commission; and is an accredited institutional member of the the National Association of Schools of Art and Design (NASAD).